PR4S4D/traffic-sign-classifier/writeup_template.md

 <img src="./new_test_data/test5.jpg" alt="drawing" width="200"/>

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because of the background objects and the angle of the sign.

+The second image & fourth images are already pixellated/noisy and when it's converted to 32 x 32 it might lose lot of infomation.
+The contrast b/w the sign and the background is kinda low.

+The third image should be okay.

+The last image can be difficult because of the angle and the small objects near the top and bottom edges.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).